CenturyLinkCloud/PublicKB/Release Notes/2019/2019-07-09-cloud-platform-release-notes.md

 ##### Terraform template boxes on VMware vCenter providers

 Application Lifecycle Management now extends its Terraform template support to the VMware vCenter provider type.
-In addition to the existing support for AWS, Azure, Google Cloud, CenturyLink Cloud, vCloud and CenturyLink Private Cloud on vCloud Foundation provider types, the VMware vCenter provider type is now eligible for deploying a Terraform template box when configuring a Terraform deployment policy box.
+In addition to the existing support for AWS, Azure, Google Cloud, Lumen Cloud, vCloud and Lumen Private Cloud on vCloud Foundation provider types, the VMware vCenter provider type is now eligible for deploying a Terraform template box when configuring a Terraform deployment policy box.

 ##### New CloudFormation types supported